mohammad-orani/shopandshop/README.md

 ## Support

-For issues or questions, contact: info@kiwi.com
+For issues or questions, contact: info@primejo.store

 ## License